Ginger Cookie Recipes

 Ingredients

-2. Mix ingredients in the order listed until smooth.
+2. Mix: Combine all ingredients in the order listed until the dough is smooth.

 Ingredients

-2. Mix ingredients together until well combined and smooth.
+2. Mix: Combine all ingredients until well blended and smooth.

-3. Drop by teaspoon onto a baking sheet and flatten/round slightly with a spoon.
+3. Form: Drop by the teaspoon onto a baking sheet and flatten or round slightly with a spoon.

-4. Optional: add a little jelly in the center or sprinkle tops with sugar.
+4. Enhance & Bake: Optional: Add a small dot of jelly in the center or sprinkle the tops with sugar.
+Bake 10–15 minutes.

 Ginger Cookie FAQ